 I won't go into the details of the various versions of Roku, you're much better off looking at that on the Roku site here.

-I will say that the price difference between them is so small that the Roku 3 is the best option.
+I will say that the price difference between them is so small that the Roku 3 (affiliate link) is the best option.
 Why?
 Simple, it's the fastest one.
 When I say fast, I'm talking about how responsive the unit is to respond when you push buttons on the remote.
 They did upgrade the Roku 2 so it is supposed to be faster but my last generation Roku 2 is horribly slow.
 My Roku 3 is super responsive.

 The Roku 3 also adds a remote control with headphones (ear buds included) as well as voice search.
 Are these useful?
 Not for me.

 Setting up a Roku couldn't be easier.
-You'll need to buy an HDMI cable, get a cheaper one like this and don't waste money on those $50 cables.
+You'll need to buy an HDMI cable, get a cheaper one like this (affiliate link) and don't waste money on those $50 cables.
 Connect the power cord, turn it on.

 I've been using Roku for years now and really enjoy it.
 I'm a cable cutter so we only stream on our TVs, no cable or satellite here.
 I love how easy it is to use.
 When I have to go and use a so called "smart TV" without Roku it's painful.
 The Roku interface is so streamlined and easy to use it can't be beat.

 It has some games you can play as well, like Angry Birds, but using the remote (like you would with a Nintendo Wii remote) isn't as fun as it sounds.
 Kids will enjoy this for a bit but the fad wears off fast.

 You can also download a Roku app for your smart phone.
 It's interesting and it works, but mostly unnecessary.

 Roku 3 isn't perfect, but it's close.
 I do get occasional hangups with it that force me to pull the power and reboot it.
 I'd say that happens a few times each year so nothing terrible.